AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 To support the creation of efficient JCR queries and index definitions, the [JCR Query Cheat Sheet](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/practices/best-practices-for-queries-and-indexing.html#jcrquerycheatsheet) is available for download and use as a reference during development.

-It contains sample queries for QueryBuilder, XPath and SQL-2, covering multiple scenarios which behave differently in terms of query performance.
+It contains sample queries for QueryBuilder, XPath, and SQL-2, covering multiple scenarios which behave differently in terms of query performance.
 It also provides recommendations for how to build or customize Oak indexes.
 The content of this Cheat Sheet applies to AEM as a Cloud Service as well as AEM 6.5.

 ## Queries with Large Result Sets {#queries-with-large-result-sets}

 Although it is recommended to avoid queries with large result sets, there are valid cases where large result sets must be processed.
 Often the size of result is not known up front, thus some precautions should be taken to make the processing reliable.

 * The query should not be executed within a request.
 Instead the query should be executed as part of a Sling Job or an AEM workflow.
-These do not have any limitations in their total runtime, and are re-started in case the instance goes down during the processing of the query and its results.
+These do not have any limitations in their total runtime, and are restarted in case the instance goes down during the processing of the query and its results.
-* To overcome the query limit of 100,000 nodes, you should consider using [Keyset Pagination](https://jackrabbit.apache.org/oak/docs/query/query-engine.html#Keyset_Pagination) and split the query in multiple sub-queries.
+* To overcome the query limit of 100,000 nodes, you should consider using [Keyset Pagination](https://jackrabbit.apache.org/oak/docs/query/query-engine.html#Keyset_Pagination) and split the query in multiple subqueries.

 ## Repository Traversal {#repository-traversal}